 The Bank is chartered under the laws of the State of Utah and its deposits are insured by the FDIC.
 The Bank's ability to pay dividends is subject to the laws of Utah and the regulations of the FDIC.
 Generally, under Utah's industrial bank laws and regulations as well as FDIC regulations, the Bank may pay dividends from its net profits without regulatory approval if, following the payment of the dividend, the Bank's capital and surplus would not be impaired.
-The Bank declared \$254 million in dividends to the Company for the year ended December 31, 2019, with the proceeds primarily used to fund the 2019 Share Repurchase Program and stock dividends.
-The Bank paid no dividends on its common stock for the years ended December 31, 2018 and 2017, respectively.
+The Bank declared \$579 million and \$254 million in dividends to the Company for the years ended December 31, 2020 and 2019, respectively, with the proceeds primarily used to fund the 2020 and 2019 Share Repurchase Programs and stock dividends.
+The Bank paid no dividends on its common stock for the year ended December 31, 2018.
 In the future, we expect that the Bank will pay dividends to the Company as may be necessary to pay any declared dividends on its Series B Preferred Stock and common stock and to consummate any common share repurchases by the Company under its repurchase programs.

-17. Defined Contribution Plans
+19. Defined Contribution Plans

 We participate in a defined contribution plan which is intended to qualify under section 401(k) of the Internal Revenue Code.
 The Sallie Mae 401(k) Savings Plan covers substantially all employees.
-After six months of service, we match 100 percent of the first five percent of contributions for eligible employees.
-For the years ended December 31, 2019, 2018 and 2017, we contributed \$7 million, \$5 million and \$5 million, respectively, to this plan.
+After six months of service, we match 100 percent of the first 5 percent of contributions for eligible employees.
+For the years ended December 31, 2020, 2019 and 2018, we contributed \$8 million, \$7 million and \$5 million, respectively, to this plan.